makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

   imageTitle: BNPLs in 2022
 customCTA:
   openCtaNewTab: true
-  title: "Free PDF: Preventing BNPL fraud with FingerprintJS"
+  title: "Free PDF: Preventing BNPL fraud with Fingerprint"
   description: Solve costly fraud in Buy Now, Pay Later transactions with device
     identification.
 Learn more in our new guide.
   ctaText: Download Now